PredixDev/px-widths-tools-design/README.md

 See [px-getting-started](https://github.sw.ge.com/pxc/px-getting-started#a-note-about-relative-import-paths) for an explanation of the `../`

+## Usage

+This flag is available and, if needed, should be set to false prior to importing the module:

+    $inuit-use-fractions

 ## Mixin provided

 The following mixin is provided:

-* `inuit-widths`: Generates series of classes in the format `.u-7/12` to be used for sizing.
+* `inuit-widths`: Generates series of classes in the format `.u-7/12` or `.u-7-of-12` (dependent on how the `$inuit-use-fractions` flag is set) to be used for sizing.